Skip to main content

 Make your voice heard and help advise special education in your school district.
 Our monthly meetings always have time for public comment.

-Do you have a suggestion for the agenda at the CAC monthly business meeting?
-Please contribute ideas one month before the monthly meeting.
 Make a difference in our community!
 Subcommittees do the grassroots work of carrying out the mission of the CAC.
 Any member of the public may participate in any of the subcommittees: Advocacy/Education, Membership/Engagement, and Communications.

 Advocacy/Education Meeting Link Meeting Times